mliza/HAOT/paper/paper.md

 Many techniques used to calculate optical properties are scattered across various papers, but there is no centralized repository containing all these calculations.
 Furthermore, some of these calculations require spectroscopy constants, which are often unclear or inconsistently presented in the literature.
 This package includes a constants module that provides and documents numerous spectroscopy constants for diatomic molecules.

+`HAOT` was designed with the goal of being used to easily computed aerodynamic quantities of interest from CFD results.
 This package was used by [@Liza2023].
-In this work, they used results from Computational Fluid Dynamics (CFD) to calculate optical properties of interest.
+In this work, they investigate nonequilibrium effects on Aero-Optics in Hypersonic flows.

 # Algorithms
 The `HAOT` package, contains five modules:

 - Aerodynamics
 - Optics
 - Quantum Mechanics